 Practicing Agile: Agile project management is premised on the existence of a relevant project team at one location to ensure that communication and understanding gaps are addressed and eliminated.
 For teams that are separated by time zones, it may be challenging to conduct sprint meetings.
 Without reminders, these can be easily missed.

 Remote tech teams working in a virtual environment is made possible with the advent of related technologies.
 These tools can be categorized into three types: collaboration tools, communication tools, and monitoring tools.

-- Monitoring tools: Teamwork monitoring and tracking tools Like Microsoft Team Foundation Server have features that help in tracking the work.
+Monitoring tools: Teamwork monitoring, tracking, and performance management tools Like Microsoft Team Foundation Server have features that help in tracking the work.
 Centrallo, Trello, Pintask and even Jira have work monitoring capabilities.
 The progress of the work updated by team members from various locations can be used to monitor and track project progress for further actions like appraisal and assistance.

 The enablement of virtual teamwork is one of the greatest gifts of information technology, especially for a globalized economy.
 With the teams and individuals connecting together from across the world, surfing on the ever speeding networks, work is possible round the clock- independent of travel and physical presence of people.

 While remote teamwork may not be able to fully replace the real place teamwork, it still has several advantages and positive features.
 There are agencies that entirely use the real place teamwork model, while there are others that take the advantages of remote teamwork.
 Then there are many organizations that use distributed agile development teams where these two workplace models are mixed.
 The tools discussed here are useful and productive for most of the teams and any type of teamwork.